BrendelGroup/code4Rice3K/INSTALL.md

 tar xvjf tabix-0.2.6.tar.bz2
 cd tabix-0.2.6
 make
-# add the following line to your ".bashrc" file found in your home directory, save your ".bashrc" file, and run "source .bashrc" in the command line.
+# add the following line to your "~/.profile" file found in your home directory, save the file, and then run "source ~/.profile" in the command line.
 export PATH=$PATH:/path_to_tabix_dir/tabix-0.2.6
 ```